Queenscliff Music Festival

 Queenscliff Music Festival is a live music festival held in the town of Queenscliff, located on the Bellarine Peninsula, Victoria, Australia.
 The festival began in 1997 and is held annually on the last weekend of November.

-According to its website, officials cite the COVID-19 pandemic as grounds for going to hiatus since 2020.
+According to its website, officials cite the COVID-19 pandemic as grounds for cancelling the 2020 festival.
+It returned in 2021.

 Awards and nominations

 Music Victoria Awards

 The Music Victoria Awards, are an annual awards night celebrating Victorian music.
 Best Festival commenced in 2016.